Gurugram Air Force Station: Information Fusion Centre

 Indian Information Fusion Centre (IFC) of Indian Navy, collaborates with the Information Fusion Centre - Indian Ocean Region (IFC-IOR), to create the integrated multi-country platform on the vessels of interest in the IOR (Indian Ocean Region) by sharing the nonsensitive information with other IOR friendly partner nations.
 IFC is based at the Indian Navy's Information Management and Analysis Centre (IMAC) at Gurugram.
 IMAC is the single point centre on Indian Navy, linking all the coastal radar chains to generate a seamless real-time picture of the nearly 7,500 km coastline.
 The IFC-IOR can track and monitor 75,000-1.5 lakh shipping traffic in the region in real-time round the clock.
 India already has shipping information sharing agreement with 21 nations within IOR, of which 12 are already on IFC.

 IMAC itself was opened in Gurugram in November 2014 as joint collaboration of Indian Navy, Indian Coast Guard and Bharat Electronics Limited to improve coastal surveillance and to provide coastal security to avert like the 2008 Mumbai terror attacks.
-It is manned by Navy under National Security Advisor.
+It is staffed by the Navy under direction from the National Security Advisor.
 This fiber optic and satellite-links based network of 20 naval and 31 Coast Guard monitoring stations with 46 existing radars and 30 future planned radars as well as the automatic identification systems fitted on merchant ships, generates a real-time picture 7,500-km long coastline.

 Ammunition dump

-The ammunition dump of IAF at sector-33 has restricted area of 300 meter within which no construction is allowed.
+The ammunition dump of IAF (28.488544, 77.040270) has restricted area of 300 meter within which no construction is allowed.
 There are many illegal construction within this restricted zone.
 Court had ordered these constructions to be removed.
+Also there has been rumours circulating that this zone of 300 meters will be extended to 600 or 900 meters.
+While the local politicians continue to make this an issue there is little outcome.